istio/istio.io/content/docs/setup/kubernetes/upgrade/index.md

 #### Helm upgrade

-If you installed Istio with [Helm](/docs/setup/kubernetes/install/helm/#option-2-install-with-helm-and-tiller-via-helm-install) the preferred upgrade option is to let Helm take care of the upgrade:
+If you installed Istio using [Helm and Tiller](/docs/setup/kubernetes/install/helm/#option-2-install-with-helm-and-tiller-via-helm-install), the preferred upgrade option is to let Helm take care of the upgrade:

 1. To keep updated all the Istio [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs), you must upgrade the `istio-init` chart.
 If the chart doesn't exist you must install the new release.